Skip to main content

 About Kam Wah Chung State Heritage Site

-Originally built in 1865 as a trading post, the building became the Kam Wah Chung & Co in 1871.
-The business served both the Chinese and American populations in John Day, and included a small shop, an apothecary, and a doctor’s office, as well as a boarding house for migrant workers.
+Originally built circa 1866 as a trading post, the building housed the Kam Wah Chung Company as early as 1878.
+The business served both the Chinese and American populations in John Day, and includes a meeting room, general store, medical diagnosis room, herb room, two bedrooms, and a kitchen/bunk room for Chinese migrant workers.
 This building also served as a religious and community center for the area's Chinese population.

 The property was designated a National Historic Landmark in 2005.
-And today, we learn more about the history via continuous research on artifacts, documents, and additional archaeological sites.
-The original building is open as a museum to visitors.
-Guests not only get to see the historic building, but also learn about the history of Chinese arrival and contributions throughout the Pacific Northwest in an interpretive center two blocks from the building.
+We continue learn more about John Day Chinatown via continuous research on artifacts, documents, and additional archaeological sites.
+The original building is open seasonally as a museum to visitors.
+Guests can learn about Chinese immigrants and their contributions throughout the Pacific Northwest in an interpretive center located two blocks from the museum.

 Project